A Dream you Dream Alone is Only a Dream

 “A dream you dream alone is only a dream.
 A dream you dream together is reality.”-John Lennon

 I love this statement, yet it should have the disclaimer….with a lot of hard work.
-Besides hitting the lottery, I can’t think of any dream that can be achieved without hard work and usually needs some sort of luck.
-If it was easy to obtain it wouldn’t be a dream.
-So let’s talk about my personal dreams for migraine:
+Besides hitting the lottery, I can’t think of any dream that can be achieved without hard work and usually needs some luck.
+If it were easy to obtain, it wouldn’t be a dream.
+So let’s talk about my plans for migraine.

 Find a Cure

-To be cured almost seems too farfetched for me, but that’s why I dream!
+To be cured almost seems too farfetched, but that’s why I dream!

 Find Medication that Works

-I have been on countless medications and I have always had side effects from them.
-For years and years I didn’t understand the side effect from my medications.
-I was under the impression that the way I felt was either a side effect of my migraines or just my weak system.
-My migraines have many more symptoms than just head pain and my meds compound the difficulties my body struggles with.
+I have been on countless medications, and I have always had side effects from them.
+For years and years, I didn’t understand the side effect of my medications.
+I was under the impression that the way I felt was either a side effect of my migraines or my weak system.
+My migraines have many more symptoms than head pain, and my meds compound the difficulties my body struggles with.

-I have found some relief for small amounts of time then I seem to get a resistance, my body changes or for whatever reason it stops working.
-I have even gone to the extreme of having migraine surgery and it did not leave me with a cure or without side effects.
+I have found some relief for small amounts of time; then I seem to get resistance, my body changes, or for whatever reason, it stops working.
+I have even gone to the extreme of having migraine surgery, and it did not leave me with a cure or without side effects.
 Too many meds, yet when my pain level escalates to above a 7 it seems like there are not enough meds.
 I’d just like one that works all the time, every time.

-This is what I’m talking about when I discuss hard work and luck.
-It seems like funding just isn’t a priority even with many people working hard to make it one.
-I’d like some celebrities and political figures to back this.
-That would be lucky….it should be their duty, but it would be lucky.
+I’m talking about this when I discuss hard work and luck.
+Funding isn’t a priority, even with many people working hard to make it one.
+I want some celebrities and political figures to back this.
+That would be lucky….it should be their duty, but it would be blessed.

 Stop the Stigma